All Episodes

 You know what I mean?

-Anyway, today, I'm gonna discuss a few cases here.
+Anyway, today, I'm going to discuss a few cases here.

-Basically, a handful of times that innocent people, just innocent individuals hanging around doing the thing in the daily, you know, the daily routine.
+Basically, a handful of times that innocent people, just innocent individuals hanging around doing the thing in the daily, you know, their daily routine.

 But before we get into the stories, let me just scroll here through Twitter and see what bullshit's fucking brewing.